-We will receive aggregate net proceeds of approximately \$ billion from the sale of the notes to the underwriters, after deducting the underwriting discount and other offering expenses payable by us.
-We expect to use the net proceeds of this offering for (i) the repayment of debt, which may include the repayment of amounts outstanding under our commercial paper program, payment of our \$800 million principal amount of Senior Notes L due September 2017 at their maturity, and the redemption prior to maturity of up to \$ aggregate principal amount of our outstanding Junior Subordinated Notes A due August 2066, Junior Subordinated Notes B due January 2068, and/or Junior Subordinated Notes C due June 2067 and (ii) general company purposes.
+We will receive aggregate net proceeds of approximately \$\frac{1}{2}\$ from the sale of the notes to the underwriters after deducting the underwriting discount and other estimated offering expenses payable by us.
+We expect to use the net proceeds of this offering for the repurchase or redemption of all or a portion of the Junior Subordinated Notes B and for general company purposes.